fbpx

 top

-But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
-We all, like sheep, have gone astray, each of us has turned to his own way; and the Lord has laid on him the iniquity of us all. -Isaiah 53:5–6 Our human minds can’t even begin to grasp the enormity of the price Jesus paid for us on the cross.
-If we did,
+My God, my God, why have you forsaken me?
+Why are you so far from saving me, so far from the words of my groaning? –Psalm 22:1 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
+We all, like sheep, have gone astray, each of us has turned to his own way; and the Lord has laid on him the iniquity

 In this season, we learn the value of waiting.
 The longer we wait for something, the more we have to trust it will arrive and the more we have to trust that the waiting process is happening for a reason.
 Waiting helps us deepen our faith and heighten our listening and desire for God.
 Rather than giving up or turning away from good things like chocolate, coffee, or some other pleasure, it is probably more spiritually productive in the season